arajsinha/sap-bookshop-capapp/README.md

 Welcome to your new project.

-It contains these folders and files, following our recommended project layout: Testing
+It contains these folders and files, following our recommended project layout: Testing Changes

 File or Folder | Purpose
 ---------|----------